shan-biodigital/unreal-shader-project/README.md

 ---

-### Uh oh, it requires writing complex C++ compiler code
+### Uh oh, it requires writing (complex?)
+C++ compiler code

-However, the problem with this approach seemed to be that I need to write complex C++ compiler code.
+However, the problem with this approach seemed to be that I need to write (complex?)
+C++ compiler code.
 Not really the best developer experience (dx).
 Did your team figure out a way around this?

 ---